 That’s a saving of up to $240 per round trip, which can go a long way in the “extra” equation as to whether premium is worth it from the outset.
 If Premium was $800 and economy was $600, checking two bags round trip, you’d actually save in Premium.

 Some might argue it’s better to learn how to pack better, but hey – you gotta do what you gotta do.

 Let’s be blunt – if you want to guarantee flying business class you should find a way to use miles or pay for it.
-But from time to time, upgrades really do happen, particularly to frequent customers and being in premium economy dramatically increases your chances of a business class upgrade.
+But from time to time, upgrades really do happen, particularly to frequent customers.
+Being in premium economy can dramatically increase chances of a business class upgrade, too.
 Why?